alex-lt-kong/the-nitty-gritty/c-cpp/cpp/06_poc/04_sbe-vs-protobuf/README.md

 ## Results

-* SBE does appear to be an order of magnitude faster。
+* SBE does appear to be an order of magnitude faster.

 * SBE result
 ```